SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

                             sensealg=SensitivityAlg(backsolve=true))
 ```

+* `checkpointing`: When enabled, the adjoint solutions compute the Jacobians
+  by starting from the nearest saved value in `sol` and computing forward.
+  By default, this is false if `sol.dense==true`, i.e. if `sol` has
+  its higher order interpolation then this is by default disabled.
 * `quad`: Use Gauss-Kronrod quadrature to integrate the adjoint sensitivity
   integral.
 Disabling it can decrease memory usage but increase computation
   time.
 Default is `true`.